Satoshi Nakamoto - The financial genius changing how we spend

 Bitcoin was used as a method of payment for the first time when a member of the bitcointalk.org forum ordered two pizzas for another member for the sum of 10,000 Bitcoins.
 (At today’s exchange rate that would be in excess of $2.3 million.)
 But Nakamoto became an increasingly rare online presence and stopped answering emails.
 The myth of the Bitcoin inventor took on a life of its own.

-An article published in The New Yorker, written by journalist Joshua Davis, sought to uncover the real Nakamoto.
-His research led him to Michael Clear, a 23-year-old cryptography student from Ireland, who was quick to refute the allegation, saying, “I’m not Satoshi, and even if I was I wouldn’t tell you.”
-Speculation as to Nakamoto’s identity—or identities—was rife.
+An article published in The New Yorker, written by American journalist Joshua Davis, sought to uncover the real Nakamoto.
+His research lead him to Michael Clear, a 23-year-old cryptography student from Ireland, who was quick to refute the allegation, saying, “I’m not Satoshi, and even if I was I wouldn’t tell you.”
+Speculation as to Nakamoto’s identity – or identities – was rife.
 “Either a team of experts worked on this,” said IT security researcher Dan Kaminsky, “or this guy is a genius.”

-A researcher and blogger who goes by the name Skye Grey carried out a detailed analysis of Nakamoto’s writing style and concluded that he must be Nick Szabo, a professor who researched crypto-currencies in the 1990s.
-He’d even given his concept the name “bit gold.”
+A researcher and blogger who goes by the name Skye Grey carried out a detailed analysis of Nakamoto’s writing style and concluded that he must be Nick Szabo, an American professor who researched crypto-currencies in the 1990s.
+He’d even given his concept the name ‘bit gold’.
 “Not Satoshi, but thank you,” wrote Szabo on Twitter.

 A Newsweek reporter claimed to have found out Satoshi Nakamoto’s real name: Dorian Satoshi Nakamoto, an engineer of Japanese origin living in California.
 But he too dismissed the connection.
 A day later, Nakamoto’s account on a Bitcoin forum suddenly comes back to life, having been dormant for almost four years.
 He wrote just five words.
 “I am not Dorian Nakamoto,” before disappearing again.